Raj-Hingu/Heroku/README.md

 When you're done, you can delete the content in this README and update the file with details for others getting started with your repository.

 We recommend that you open this README in another tab as you perform the tasks below.
 You can watch our video for a full demo of all the steps in this tutorial.
-Open the video in a new tab to avoid leaving Bitbucket.
+Open the video in a new tab to avoid leaving Github.

 Edit a file
 You’ll start by editing this README file to learn how to edit a file in Github.